Accident insurance

 Guardian accident insurance benefits can cover everyone in the family, and you don’t need a medical exam to get coverage.
 Depending on the plan, you may be able to get extra benefits for covered children injured while playing an organized sport like soccer, baseball, lacrosse, or football.1 There may also be valuable benefits for wellness, travel assistance, and more — all for about the cost of a latte a day.2

-Combine with other supplemental insurance for more complete protection
+Combine with other supplemental health insurance for more complete protection

-Accident insurance plans can pay benefits for covered injuries and accidents, but other health and medical issues can also impact your finances.
-That’s why Guardian also offers other types of supplemental health insurance — including hospital indemnity insurance, cancer insurance, and critical illness insurance.
+Accident insurance plans pay benefits for covered injuries and accidents, but other health and medical issues can also impact your finances.
+That’s why many employers also offer other types of supplemental health insurance from Guardian.

 FAQ